BleekerLab/snakemake_rnaseq/README.md

 3. A GTF annotation file will be used to obtain the raw counts using `subread featureCounts`.
 4. The raw counts will be scaled using `DESeq2` to generate the scaled ("normalized") counts.

+## Input files
+* __RNA-seq fastq files__ as listed in the `config/samples.tsv` file.
+* __A genomic reference in FASTA format__.
+For instance, a fasta file containing the 12 chromosomes of tomato (*Solanum lycopersicum*).
+* __A genome annotation file in the [GTF format](https://useast.ensembl.org/info/website/upload/gff.html)__.
+You can convert a GFF annotation file format into GTF with the [gffread program from Cufflinks](http://ccb.jhu.edu/software/stringtie/gff.shtml): `gffread my.gff3 -T -o my.gtf`.

+## Output files
+* A table of raw counts: this table can be used to perform a differential gene expression analysis with DESeq2.
+* A table of DESeq2-normalised counts: this table can be used to perform an Exploratory Data Analysis with a PCA, heatmaps, sample clustering, etc.
+* fastp QC reports (one per fastq file).

 ## Prerequisites: what you should know before using this pipeline
 - Some command of the Unix Shell to connect to a remote server where you will execute the pipeline (e.g. SURF Lisa Cluster).
 You can find a good tutorial from the Software Carpentry Foundation [here](https://swcarpentry.github.io/shell-novice/) and another one from Berlin Bioinformatics [here](http://bioinformatics.mdc-berlin.de/intro2UnixandSGE/unix_for_beginners/README.html).
 - Some command of the Unix Shell to transfer datasets to and from a remote server (to transfer sequencing files and retrieve the results/).
 The Berlin Bioinformatics Unix begginer guide available [here] should be sufficient for that (check the `wget` and `scp` commands).